rateldajer/markcrowley/_courses/ECE457C_S23_outline.md

 2. Implement or instantiate using a library any of the core Reinforcement Learning algorithms on a variety of domains.
 3. Evaluate the performance of a particular RL system on a given domain through proper experimental design, statistical analysis and visualization.

+#### Minor Objectives

+1. Learn to write mathematical notation electronically using **LaTex** (also useful for Word/Google Docs/Markdown).
+2. Practice and feedback on reviewing, summarizing and utilizing theory and results from academic papers.

 ### Topics

 1. Motivation and Context